Superman: Earth One: Volume One

 After his ordeal, Clark walks home.
 The boss of the research company finds him and offers him a job, but he declines.
 Instead, he purchases some new clothing and formulates a "Clark Kent disguise".
-He returns to the Daily Planet, which is more enthusiastic and successful because its coverage of the invasion and Superman.
+He returns to the Daily Planet, which is more enthusiastic and successful because of its coverage of the invasion and Superman.
 Clark is hired because of an interview he claims he conducted with Superman, and he bonds with his new colleagues.
-Public opinion of Superman is mixed: some like him and see him as a hero; others do not trust him, as he was the cause of the invasion.
-In the Arctic, Superman hides his ship in a secret cave, and its sentience activates and tells him his mission: to survive, use his powers wisely, and to avenge the murder of his homeworld.
+Public opinion of Superman is mixed: some like him and see him as a hero, while others do not trust him, as he was the cause of the invasion.
+In the Arctic, Superman hides his ship in a secret cave, and its sentience activates and tells him his mission: to survive, use his powers wisely and to avenge the murder of his homeworld.

 Volume Two

 The events depicted in Volume Two occur shortly after those of Volume One.
 Perry promotes Clark to write articles to help rebuild the Daily Planet's reputation.
 Lois is suspicious of Clark and the authenticity of his Superman article, so she decides to investigate his past.
 Clark later meets his neighbors Lisa Lasalle and Eddie Monroe; Lisa and Clark start dating.

-Criminal Raymond Maxwell Jensen infiltrates the S.T.A.R.
-Labs research facility to destroy evidence of his crimes kept by an accomplice.
-Jensen is discovered by guards and while escaping he is accidentally exposed to a high-energy neutrino that transforms him into an energy-absorbing supervillan called Parasite.
+Criminal Raymond Jensen infiltrates S.T.A.R.
+Labs to destroy evidence of his crimes kept by an accomplice.
+Jensen is discovered by guards and while escaping is accidentally exposed to a high-energy neutrino that transforms him into an energy-absorbing supervillain called Parasite.
 Elsewhere, Clark learns that a tsunami is about to hit the island of Borada.
-He travels there to help as Superman, but the island nation's ruthless dictator General Samsa sees him as a threat and threatens to kill his own people if Superman does not leave; Superman complies.
+He travels there to help as Superman, but the island nation's ruthless dictator, General Samsa, sees him as a threat and threatens to kill his own people if Superman does not leave; Superman complies.
 Meanwhile, Parasite feeds on the life force of innocent people, killing them, but is unable to satiate his newfound hunger.
-Parasite decides that Superman might be powerful enough to feed him.
+He decides that Superman might be powerful enough to feed him.

-Distrustful of Superman, Major Lee proposes that the United States should develop countermeasures should he go rogue.
+Distrustful of Superman, Lee proposes that the United States should develop countermeasures should he go rogue.
 Superman is lured to an incident at a power plant where Parasite attacks him and drains his energy, turning Parasite into a hulking beast with Superman's power.
 Weakened, Superman escapes while Parasite begins a rampage.
-Parasite's sister Theresa is informed of his actions, but refuses to believe that it is her brother and takes a flight to Metropolis to see for herself.
+Parasite's sister Theresa is informed of his actions but refuses to believe that it is her brother and takes a flight to Metropolis to see for herself.